rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

 ### 4.0.
 C++ Service Locator

-To enable the flexible injection and configuration of low-level C++ backends from the C# host application, the Piece.Core introduces a C++ `ServiceLocator`.
+To enable the flexible injection and configuration of low-level C++ implementations from the C# host application, the Piece.Core introduces a C++ `ServiceLocator`.
 This `ServiceLocator` acts as a central registry for C++ factory interfaces (e.g., `IGraphicsDeviceFactory`, `IWindowFactory`, `IPhysicsWorldFactory`) that are provided by the C# application at engine initialization.

-*   **Purpose:** To decouple the core Piece.Core from concrete backend implementations.
-Instead of directly loading backend DLLs or instantiating specific backend types, the Piece.Core requests factories from the `ServiceLocator` and uses them to create instances of `IGraphicsDevice`, `IWindow`, `IPhysicsWorld`, etc.
+*   **Purpose:** To decouple the core Piece.Core from concrete low-level implementations.
+Instead of directly loading low-level implementation DLLs or instantiating specific low-level implementation types, the Piece.Core requests factories from the `ServiceLocator` and uses them to create instances of `IGraphicsDevice`, `IWindow`, `IPhysicsWorld`, etc.
 *   **Mechanism:** The `ServiceLocator` stores `std::unique_ptr`s to these C++ factory interfaces.
 The C# host resolves C# wrapper factories (which encapsulate raw C++ factory pointers) via its .NET DI container and uses P/Invoke functions to pass these raw pointers to the C++ `ServiceLocator`.
 The `ServiceLocator` then takes ownership of these C++ factory instances.
 *   **Location:** Defined in `src/cpp/Piece.Intermediate/core/service_locator.h`.